thedataflows/wazuh-docker-compose/README.md

-# Wazuh deployment with Docker/Containerd
+# Wazuh deployment with Docker Compose

 This repo will deploy a single-node [Wazuh](https://wazuh.com) instance with Docker or Containerd using `docker-compose` or `nerdctl` respectively.